LentiCularier/Variometer-using-FlySky-FS-CAT01-on-EDGE-TX/README.md

 On the Special Functions page, create the following entries (see screenshot):

-ON → Lua Script → FSvrio ✓
+[Any switch] → Lua Script → FSvrio ✓

 [Any switch] → Vario ✓